alexbudure/queuedash/packages/ui/README.md

 ## Features

 - 😍&nbsp; Simple, clean, and compact UI
-- 🧙&nbsp; Add jobs to queue with ease
+- 🧙&nbsp; Add jobs to your queue with ease
-- 🪄&nbsp; Retry, remove, and more actions for jobs
+- 🪄&nbsp; Retry, remove, and more convenient actions for your jobs
 - 📊&nbsp; Stats for job counts, job durations, and job wait times
 - ✨&nbsp; Top-level overview page of all queues
-- 🔋&nbsp; Next.js, Express.js, and Fastify adapters
+- 🔋&nbsp; Integrates with Next.js, Express.js, and Fastify
 - ⚡️&nbsp; Compatible with Bull, BullMQ, and Bee-Queue

-## Use
+## Getting Started

 ### Express